NCAR/NHUG/docs/blog/index.md

-# Blog
+# NHUG Blog

-This is a test!
+NHUG Blog is a location for the NHUG community to share their experiences and knowledge with the rest of the community.